-- (a) to discharge the reasonable living and other necessary expenses, including legal expenses in or in relation to legal proceedings incurred or to be incurred in respect of the person or the person's dependants, or - (b) to carry on a business, trade, profession or other occupation to which any of the property relates. - (2) Such an application may be made only if notice has been given to the Garda Síochána in accordance with any applicable rules of 15 court.
+- (a) to discharge the reasonable living and other necessary expenses, including legal expenses in or in relation to legal proceedings, incurred or to be incurred in respect of the person or the person's dependants, or - (b) to carry on a business, trade, profession or other occupation to which any of the property relates.

+(2) Such an application may be made only if notice has been given to the Garda Síochána in accordance with any applicable rules of 15 court.

-21.-(1) A direction or order under section 17 ceases to have Cessation of effect on the cessation of an investigation into whether the service direction or order or transaction the subject of the direction or order would, if it were on cessation of investigation. to proceed, comprise or assist in money laundering or terrorist 20 financing.
+21.-(1) A direction or order under section 17 ceases to have Cessation of effect on the cessation of an investigation into whether the service direction or order or transaction the subject of the direction or order would, if it were to proceed, comprise or assist in money laundering or terrorist 20 financing.

-- (2) As soon as practicable after a direction or order under section 17 ceases, as a result of subsection (1), to have effect, a member of the Garda Síochána shall give notice in writing of the fact that the direction or order has ceased to have effect to- - (a) the person to whom the direction or order has been given, and - (b) any other person who the member is aware is affected by the direction or order. - 22.-A report made under Chapter 4 of Part 4 shall not be dis-Suspicious 30 closed, in the course of proceedings under section 17 or 19, to any transaction report not to be disclosed. person other than the judge of the District Court concerned.
+(2) As soon as practicable after a direction or order under section 17 ceases, as a result of subsection (1), to have effect, a member of the Garda Síochána shall give notice in writing of the fact that the direction or order has ceased to have effect to-

+- 25 (a) the person to whom the direction or order has been given, and - (b) any other person who the member is aware is affected by the direction or order.

+22.-A report made under Chapter 4 of Part 4 shall not be dis-Suspicious 30 closed, in the course of proceedings under section 17 or 19, to any person other than the judge of the District Court concerned.

-23.-(1) A member of the Garda Síochána not below the rank of Authorisation to superintendent may, by notice in writing, authorise a person to do a proceed with act that would otherwise comprise thing is necessary for the purposes of an investigation into an money laundering. offence.
+23.-(1) A member of the Garda Síochána not below the rank of superintendent may, by notice in writing, authorise a person to do a thing referred to in section 7(1) if the member is satisfied that the satisfied that the that would otherwise comprise of an investigation into an offence.

-- (2) The doing of any thing in accordance with an authorisation under this section shall not be treated, for any purpose, as a breach of any requirement or restriction imposed by any other enactment or rule of law. - (3) Subsection (2) is without prejudice to section 7(7).
+(2) The doing of any thing in accordance with an authorisation under this section shall not be treated, for any purpose, as a breach of any requirement or restriction imposed by any other enactment 40 or rule of law.

+(3) Subsection (2) is without prejudice to section 7(7).